-On September 7, 2018, Ministry of the Environment, Conservation and Parks staff conducted a scheduled inspection of Richmond Hill's Water Distribution System.
-The inspection included a review of operating manuals, logbooks, staff certification and training, and water quality monitoring, and an audit of water samples.
+The Ministry of the Environment, Conservation and Parks staff conducts a scheduled inspection of Richmond Hill's Water Distribution System.
+The inspection includes a review of operating manuals, logbooks, staff certification and training, and water quality monitoring, and an audit of water samples.

-The entire process concluded with a drinking water inspection report that identified required actions, recommended actions and a final inspection rating.
+The entire process concludes with a drinking water inspection report that includes required actions, recommended actions and a final inspection rating.
 A low inspection rating does not necessarily mean that the drinking water provided is unsafe; however, it does indicate the degree to which there is room for improvement in meeting the province's regulatory requirements.
-These findings are used as a tool to track progress towards the Chief Drinking Water Inspector's goal of achieving 100% compliance with the regulatory framework on a province wide basis.
+These findings are used as a tool to track progress towards Ontario's Chief Drinking Water Inspector's goal of achieving 100% compliance with the regulatory framework on a province wide basis.